jaythad13/Mathematikezettelkasten/Complex Analysis --- math-135/notes/Fourier analysis and holomorphic functions.md

 $$
 a_{n} = \frac{1}{2 \pi r^n} \int_{0}^{2 \pi} f(z_{0} + r e^{i \theta}) e^{- i n \theta}  \, d\theta
 $$
 where $r \in (0, R)$.
-We get this just by parametrising the integral in the proof that [[Complex Analysis --- math-135/notes/Cauchy integral formula#_corollary _ the derivative form (holomorphic functions are smooth and analytic)|holomorphic functions are analytic]].
+We get this just by parametrising the integral in the proof that [[Complex analysis --- math-135/notes/Cauchy integral formula#_corollary _ the derivative form (holomorphic functions are smooth and analytic)|holomorphic functions are analytic]].
 In some sense, by writing
 $$
 a_{0} = \frac{1}{2 \pi} \int_{0}^{2 \pi} f(z_{0} + r e^{i \theta}) e^{- i \theta} \, d\theta
 $$